henderson-01/henderson-01/README.md

 ### 🛠️ What I'm working on
 - [ ] Transitioning my local Git projects to GitHub.
 - [ ] Creating "Cheat Sheets" in Markdown to help other beginners.
-- [ ] Automating my Ubuntu desktop workflows with Python.
+- [x] Automating my Ubuntu desktop workflows.
+- [ ] Learning Python in VS-Code & Coddy

 ### 🎯 Current Goals
 - [x] Build using Python on my Ubuntu machine.
 - [x] Master the Ubuntu terminal.
+Always-learning!
+- [x] Keep reading my book, Python Crash Course by Eric Matthes.

 ---
 *“Learning is the only thing the mind never exhausts, never fears, and never regrets.”*